axelerant/testimonials-widget/readme.txt

 	display: none;
 }

+= 64.
+What plugins potentially conflict with Testimonials Widget? =

+* JetPack shortcodes
+* FancyBox for WordPress

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.